carlydacosta/incommon/readme.md

 ## Purpose

-Application designed to search for the common investments between two Venture Capital (VC) firms and view the details of each investment.
+Application designed to search for the common investments (Portfolio Companies PC) between two Venture Capital (VC) firms and view the details of each PC.

 ### Demonstrate my understanding of the following technologies after just 5 weeks of study:
 * Integrating an API